unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 >
 > Let's get a quick idea of the dataset.
 >
+> * How many data points do we have?
 > * How many features does the data have (don't count month and date as a feature)?
-> * How many data points do we have?
-> * What type of features do we have?
+> * What are the different measured variabel types in the data and how many are there (humidity etc.) ?
 >
 > > ## Solution
 > > ~~~